LSU Vs. Clemson Preview, Odds: College Football National Championship Has Makings Of A Classic Showdown

 Oddsmakers, however, are not bullish on Clemson’s ability to pull off the feat.
 They enter the national title game as underdogs for the second straight year.
 In fact, the two championship games are the only two in which Clemson have been underdogs over the past two seasons.

-Despite Lawrence’s unblemished record, and the Tigers’ seeming invincibility, LSU has been installed as the favorite in the game, by 5 1/2 points, according to odds published by USA Today.
+Despite Lawrence’s unblemished record and the Tigers’ seeming invincibility, LSU has been installed as the favorite in the game, by 5-and-a-half points, according to odds published by USA Today.

-A panel of ESPN experts offer their insights into the LSU vs. Clemson national championship game, in the video below.
+A panel of ESPN experts offers their insights into the LSU vs. Clemson national championship game, in the video below.

 The two teams got to the championship game via very different routes.
 Playing Oklahoma in the first playoff semifinal, LSU rolled to 63-28 pasting of the Sooners.
-Number 3 Clemson took on second-ranked Ohio State, and needed to climb back from a 16-point deficit to scrape out a 29-23 victory.
+Number 3 Clemson took on second-ranked Ohio State and needed to climb back from a 16-point deficit to scrape out a 29-23 victory.

 Lawrence threw for 259 yards and rushed for 107 — 67 coming on a single touchdown dash — against Ohio State, accordion to NCAA.com stats.